bruno78/bruno78.github.io/_posts/2017-09-09-create-angular-components-faster.md

 Also your template.html file remains intact.
 You can either remove it or redo your components whenever you want.

 Well, that's it for today.
+The repo for this demonstration can be found [here](https://github.com/bruno78/cac-app).

 A big thank you to Alexey Okhrimenko (@aiboy on Github) for creating this great tool, and if you want to visit his github page or see the repo, please go [here](https://github.com/aiboy/create-angular-components).